General Membership Meeting January 2025

 PSNP 2024 State of the Union

-There is a lot more I could add in there but I know you don’t want to read a book!
-2024 is gonna pose some challenges for PVH Nurses.
+Please don’t hesitate to reach me at afrancisco@nuhw.org or at my cell (628) 777-6045.
+I’ll see you around the hospital!
+There is a lot more I could add in here, but I know you don’t want to read a book!
+2024/25 is going to pose some challenges for PVH Nurses.
 Some we know and others that haven’t revealed themselves yet, but if you stick together, anything is possible.
 I want to encourage all of you to help more with your Union, wherever you can.
-As good as things are now, they could absolutely be better with everyone chipping in and engaging more often.
-This is your union and the protections in your contract need constant defending.
+As good as things are now, they could be better with everyone chipping in and engaging more often.
+This is your union, and the protections in your contract need constant defending.
 I would love to see more PSNP/PVH activists in 2024!

 WE(YOU) are the union and together WE can do SO MUCH more!
 Never doubt that.